kobrient/rust_dedicated/README.md

 Dedicated Rust Game Server in a Docker container

 ## Setup
-Change permissions on rust-data folder to 777 so that Steam user within Docker container can read and write data to that directory which will be volumed in.
+Change permissions on `rust-data` folder to `777` so that Steam user within Docker container can read and write data to that directory.
-This ensures that world and player data is persistent across container restarts
+This ensures that world and player data is persistent across container restarts.
 ```
 chmod 0777 rust-data/
 ```